linkedin/dph-framework/persona-champions.md

 * Monitoring and Alerting

 Each persona will have custom steps in addition to (or instead of) those.
-Some personas, like data scientsts, will have completely different workflow steps.
+Some personas, like data scientists, will have completely different workflow steps.

 This isn't just a list of tools, but sentences that describe how those tools are used in each "phase" of development above.